 - Fear of crowds, strangers, or being alone.

-Talk to someone and seek professional help for disaster-related stress.
-The following are ways to ease disaster-related stress:
+Talk to someone and seek professional help for disaster-caused stress.
+The following are ways to ease post-disaster stress:

 - Talk with someone about your feelings - anger, sorrow, and other emotions - even though it may be difficult.